callumstew/ubuild-jekyll/privacy_policy.md

     * Use or view our website via your browser’s cookies.

-    Covid Collab, through the Mass Sci app, can also receive data from third party services where you have explicitly connected your account.
+    COVID Collab, through the Mass Sci app, can also receive data from third party services where you have explicitly connected your account.
 For example: Heart rate, sleep, and steps are received from Fitbit if you chose to authorize use to access your Fitbit data through the app.'
 - template: how-use
   block: faqs-1
   title: "<a id='how-use'>How will we use your data?</a>"
   faqs:
     - answer: '
-    Covid Collab collects your data so that we can analyse it in order to answer important questions on:
+    COVID Collab collects your data so that we can analyse it in order to answer important questions on:

     * The effect of the Covid-19 outbreak on mental health